Jobsy/Sprint-Challenge--Hash-BC/README.md

 Blockchain is a data structure that’s useful for sharing a ledger of transactions that is universally agreed upon, but without the need for a central authority.
 It forms the basis for cryptocurrency, and is useful in a variety of different fields, including voting, contracts, and many others

 Blocks:
+Blocks are the data stored on the block chain.

+Chain:
+Is simply a chain of blocks

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?